-Having reviewed all of the evidence in the record, the administrative law judge finds: The claimant received the hearing notice prior to the February 23, 2006 hearing.
+Having reviewed all of the evidence in the record, the administrative law judge finds: The employer received the hearing notice prior to the March 21, 2006 hearing.
 The instructions inform the parties that if the party does not contact the Appeals Section and provide the phone number at which the party can be contacted for the hearing, the party will not be called for the hearing.
-The first time the claimant directly contacted the Appeals Section was on February 23, 2006, after the scheduled start time for the hearing and after the hearing record had been closed.
-Claimant had not read all the information on the hearing notice, and had assumed that the Appeals Section would initiate the telephone contact even without a response to the hearing notice.
+The first time the employer directly contacted the Appeals Section was on March 21, 2006, after the scheduled start time for the hearing and after the hearing record had been closed.
+Employer believed someone else had called in for him.